Academic year 2016/17

 • special schools

-They also include national-level information on permanent and fixed-period exclusions for pupil referral units.
+They also include national-level information on permanent and fixed-period exclusions for pupil referral units (opens in a new tab).

 All figures are based on unrounded data so constituent parts may not add up due to rounding.